 What happens when land is left beyond the control of the organising agents?
 It develops into slums.
 This is what happened to most cities in the 20th century.
 When land inside organised cities became too expensive, people simply went outside the city to build — without order or organisation.
 These slums grew to astonishing sizes, often dwarfing the “organised cores”, until governmental action tried to develop some infrastructure on the outskirts to be able to bring those the same standards of living.
 This, of course, has been a challenge for perhaps the last 150 years or so.
 Social-minded, rich governments are able to extend their facilities beyond the planned core; poor countries are not so lucky.
 You’ll always have a split between the organised core and the unplanned slums.
 Fortunately for the optimists like me, as time goes by, all countries become richer (although not at the same rate, sadly) and in a few centuries or millennia you’ll be able to provide all residents on Planet Earth with high living standards.

 Of course, assuming that the governments on Earth wish to do so.
 Without their efforts to make planned cities grow, the slums hardly will have a chance to self-organise.
 They’ll just organically grow more and more.

 … and slums in SL

-Take a look at a sim with only First Land plots and compare it to a planned community.
+Take a look at a region with only First Land plots and compare it to a planned community.
 Notice the difference?
 Unplanned sims are the big slums of SL, where land is cheap, anarchy rules, and among hundreds of residents’ plots you might find here and there one building of exceptional talent and quality.
-New residents moving in will buy from the cheapest land, and build whatever they like there.
-Despising any sort of "control", they will happily build at their pace, until one day something happens.
+New residents moving in will buy from the cheapest land and build whatever they like there.
+Despising any sort of “control”, they will happily build at their pace, until one day something happens.

 A neighbour will throw in something that annoys you.
 It might be a rotating cube, or a 300 m-high-tower, or a sign with language that offends you (but that is not strictly against the Terms of Service).
 What can you do about it?